February 28, 2006: Apple introduces an upgraded Mac mini, an affordable computer powered by an Intel processor.

-With subsequent back-to-back hits courtesy of the iBook, iPod and iTunes Store, the time seemed right for Apple to lure Windows users interested in jumping to Mac.
+With subsequent back-to-back hits courtesy of the iBook, iPod and iTunes Store, the time seemed right for Apple to lure Windows users to switch to Mac.
 Especially those who didn’t necessarily want to shell out big bucks for the then-current iMac G5.

 This is where the “BYODKM” (bring your own display, keyboard and mouse) Mac mini came in.
 Customers who already owned the hardware necessary to operate a computer could save some money on their computer setups.

 2006 Mac mini: More powerful (and more expensive)

 The switch to more-powerful Intel chips for the early 2006 Mac mini jibed with Apple’s decision to move all Macs away from PowerPC processors.
 Some people raised their eyebrows at Apple co-founder Steve Jobs allying with such a big company.
 However, he saw Intel as the only chipmaker that showed the same sort of long-term vision as Apple.

 The early 2006 Mac mini came with a bigger price tag.
 It cost $799, up from $499 to $699 for the previous G4 model.
 However, buyers got a much faster machine.

 Apple claimed the new one ran about four times faster than the old G4 Mac mini, thanks to a 1.66 GHz CPU, 80GB hard drive and dual-layer SuperDrive.
 Apple packed all this hardware into an elegant 2.9-pound, 6.5-inch square aluminum body with a built-in speaker.